 - Cinnamon Cereal Milk

 - Coffee Ice Cream

 - Blueberry Toaster Pastry

-GHOST® also earns high marks for its transparency.
-In addition to a detailed Nutrition Facts Panel detailing the amount of each ingredient, with no proprietary blends, the brand also provides their Full Disclosure Protein statement.
-This statement lists the total number of grams and grams from protein delivered by each type of protein:
+Ghost also earns high marks for its transparency.
+In addition to a Nutrition Facts Panel that details each ingredient’s specific amount, the brand also provides its Full Disclosure Protein statement.
+This statement lists the total number of grams and grams of protein delivered by each type of protein:

 - Whey Protein Isolate 90%, 12.5 grams of protein